What Does Wisteria Flower Mean and Symbolise?

 What does a Wisteria Floral Tattoo Symbolize?

-A beautiful Wisteria tattoo has a very deep symbolic meaning.
+A beautiful wisteria tattoo has a very deep symbolic meaning.
 In some beliefs, these flowers symbolize the timeless beauty and serene gentleness of a modern-day woman.
 The floral design is also a decoration for protection from evil spirits.
 For others, the flowers are a motif of being very clingy in any relationship – or maybe just clingy in general!

-Uses of Wisterias
+Uses of the Wisteria Plant

 It’s not hard to believe that such flowers have some traditional uses.
 In some cultural folkloric medicine, the flowers were made into a poultice that was used to treat bruises and throbbing varicose veins.
 Would you believe that a remedial kind of honey was made from these flowers?
-Well, back in the European 17th century, Wisteria honey was a popular cure to alleviate common coughs and sore throats!
+Well, back in the European 17th century, wisteria honey was a popular cure to alleviate common coughs and sore throats!

-In Chinese culture, the seeds of a Chinese Wistaria serve as a diuretic that was used to treat certain heart ailments.
+In Chinese culture, the seeds of a Chinese wisteria serve as a diuretic that was used to treat certain heart ailments.
 It also had beneficial sedative and anti-inflammatory effects.
 They also practiced extracting the essence of the flowers in water and alcohol as a stimulant to increase blood flow.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.